-The company has also been an active member of the community, supporting initiatives that promote advances in health, safety and education.
+The company also has been an active member of the community, supporting initiatives that promote advances in health, safety and education.

-Our subsidiary Chevron New Zealand Exploration Ltd. operates our upstream business in New Zealand.
+Our subsidiary Chevron New Zealand Exploration Ltd. operates our Upstream business in New Zealand.

 The permits are located approximately 100 miles (161 km) east of Wellington in water depths ranging from 2,600 feet (800 m) to more than 9,800 feet (3,000 m).

 During the initial stages, we will study the geological characteristics of the area by collecting data through geochemical, geotechnical, bathymetric and seismic surveys.
 Acquisition of seismic data by Schlumberger New Zealand as part of a multiclient survey is now underway.

 Consumers throughout New Zealand are familiar with Chevron’s Caltex® brand, which first entered the local market in 1936.

 Chevron’s fuels and lubricants businesses in New Zealand, including our network of Caltex® service stations, were operated by our Downstream subsidiary, Chevron New Zealand, through May 2016.
 In June 2016, Chevron completed the sale of Chevron New Zealand to Z Energy Limited, a locally owned energy company.
 The Caltex® brand remains in the New Zealand market through a licensing agreement with Z Energy Limited.
 Our Caltex® lubricant products are available through Z Energy Limited as authorized distributor.

 Chevron has established itself as a leader in safely exploring for oil and natural gas in deepwater environments.

 Our work off the coast of New Zealand is in the early stages.